QiaoRenOreo/Dijkstra-Algorithm-applied-in-profit-optimization-in-metro-system/README.md

       Income of a line (euros/day) = Revenue- Operation cost.
 The establishment cost is not taken into account when calculating income because establishment cost is not related to time.

+## Which scenario is the best among the four scenario instances?
+      The best metro system is scenario 4, compared with other scenarios.

+## What user can do with the output?
+      This project is designed for metro company.
+User (metro company) is able to change the input: location of metro stations, the lines that connect stations, the frequency of vehicles, and capacity of vehicles.
+By analyzing the output, the user is expected to realize that, from which zone to which zone, the travel demand is larger than the others.
+So the user can make improvement according to this.
+If the transport capacity does not satisfy the travel demand or the income does not satisfy user’s demand, improvements can be made.